andgineer/docker-iot-calendar/README.md

 Prepare secrets as described in the blog post mentioned above.

-Copy `amazon-dash-private` folder up one level, so it will be in the same folder as `docker-iot-calendar` project.
+Copy the `amazon-dash-private` folder up one level, so it's in the same folder as the `docker-iot-calendar` project.
-Place your secrets to this folder copy.
+Place your secrets in this folder copy.

 Run in the `docker-iot-calendar` folder:
 ```
 make run
 ```

-Local address for the calendar page `http://localhost:4444`
+Local address for the calendar page: `http://localhost:4444`

 ## Development